-Pros Considerations if option is implemented: Fast track process for those with complex needs Potential time and cost reduction due to less demand for panels and • CYP with EHCPs to be automatically considered for funding through a clusters banded system Greater confidence in the system Develop a streamlined commissioning / allocation process through the More robust system banding system.
-More systematic approach Increase levels of funding comparable to other Local Authorities and project for future EHCP growth.
-Decision making for EHCPs closer to statutory duty
+Considerations if option is implemented:

-٠ Specific types of need to be 'fast tracked' offering a more streamlined and automatic process to funding i.e. similar to VI children, for example EYSDC - complex children, to enable support prior to statutory • Cons Linking funding to EHCPs consistent with national guidance and supports inclusive practice assessment • Potential sharp increase in the number of requests for EHCPs ٠ Consider the possibility of introducing a process for local partnership • Potential for double funding with a two tier system /professionals to grant funding following a visit/diagnosis at tier one • Increased financial risk for LA
+- CYP with EHCPs to be automatically considered for funding through a banded system - Develop a streamlined commissioning / allocation process through the banding system. - Increase levels of funding comparable to other Local Authorities and project for future EHCP growth. - Specific types of need to be 'fast tracked' offering a more streamlined and automatic process to funding i.e. similar to VI children, for example EYSDC complex children, to enable support prior to statutory assessment - Consider the possibility of introducing a process for local partnership /professionals to grant funding following a visit/diagnosis at tier one